 The ease of cross-border shopping means there is a significant growth opportunity for multinationals to enter new markets, attract new customers, and increase revenue.
 However, selling internationally means you need to rethink how you accept payments.
 If you're not careful, higher fees and lower authorization rates can impact your ability to profitably compete in new markets, leaving your business on the sidelines instead of across the border.

 If you have a presence in countries outside of your home market, consider taking advantage of domestic acquiring to reduce cross-border payment complexity and increase your revenue.

 Local payments and cross-border payments are treated differently.
 Here's the difference.

-There are two banks for every credit card transaction: your acquiring bank, which requests permission for a card payment, and the customer's card issuing bank that authorises the payment.
-When selling locally, these two banks often have pre-established relationships, generating the level of trust required to keep authorisation rates high and costs low.
+There are two banks for every credit card transaction: your acquiring bank, which requests permission for a card payment, and the customer's card issuing bank that authorizes the payment.
+When selling locally, these two banks often have pre-established relationships, generating the level of trust required to keep authorization rates high and costs low.

 However, with a cross-border transaction, there's a good chance the two banks might not know each other.
 This means greater scrutiny and higher risk, increasing costs for the merchant.
 These increased costs come in the form of interchange fees.
 Different countries, merchant types, and payment methods all impact the risk of the transaction and, therefore, the interchange fee.
 In general, cross-border interchange fees are higher than fees for domestic transactions.
 Interchange fees account for the bulk of the total transaction costs, making them critical in controlling your payment processing costs.

 But higher costs are just the beginning.
-Cross-border transactions are also likely to have lower authorisation rates if the issuing bank determines that the risk is too high.
-If the bank doesn't authorise the payment, the transaction is cancelled, leaving you with a lost revenue opportunity and an unhappy customer.
+Cross-border transactions are also likely to have lower authorization rates if the issuing bank determines that the risk is too high.
+If the bank doesn't authorize the payment, the transaction is canceled, leaving you with a lost revenue opportunity and an unhappy customer.